clamsproject/aapb-annenv-entitylinking/docs/install.md

-# ELA Manual - GUI version
+# Installing ELA

-These are notes on how to install and start the Graphical User Interface (GUI) version of the ELA tool, for help on using the tool see [help-gui.md](help-gui.md).
+These are notes on how to install and start the ELA tool, for help on using the tool see [help.md](help.md).

 The preferred way to run this tool is as a Docker container, but you can also run it without Docker.